 Can you change the direction of your sex drive by some kind of therapy?

 Some fifty years ago attempts were made to change the sex drive by "aversion therapy", a humiliating and degrading process which had no effect whatever on the direction of the sex drive.
 Those procedures were carried out experimentally and entirely without any published clinical evidence of safety or efficacy.
-Such practices were not "evidence-based medicine", and represent a disgusting and perverted chapter in the history of medicine.
+Such practices were not "evidence-based medicine", and represent a tawdry and perverted chapter in the history of medicine.